hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

 ### the `get_` prefix semantics as a nod to an ObjC convention :[#094]

-it is perhaps a misunderstanding of the convention, but we base these semantics off of something we read in the hilleglas book: "In the common idioms of Objective-C, a method prefixed with `get` takes an address where data can be copied. [..]"
-[3][3]  We take a very liberal interpretatin of this convention to make it one of ours: whereas in the Obj-C case the `get_` method presumably allocates memory to carry out the said copying, we use the `get_` prefix to apply more broadly to all of those to all of those methods that allocate memory towards their result object and are not already covered by `build_` (that is, the simpler ones).
+it is perhaps a misunderstanding of the convention, but we base these semantics off of something we read in the [#sk-142] hilleglas book: "In the common idioms of Objective-C, a method prefixed with `get` takes an address where data can be copied. [..]"
+[3][3]  We take a very liberal interpretatin of this convention to make it one of ours: whereas in the Obj-C case the `get_` method presumably allocates memory to carry out the said copying, we use the `get_` prefix to apply more broadly to all of those methods that allocate memory towards their result object and are not already covered by `build_` (that is, this convention is for the simpler operations, `build_` is for the more complex ones.)